 A new study reveals video games can help ADHD, depression, autism, and Alzheimer’s disease.

 The healthcare sector continues making significant advancements, but could the next one be through video games?
+The Old School Game Vault is a great place to find used video games if you’re looking for something for a loved one to help with memory issues.

 For over a decade, the team at Neuroscape lab has tested video games in hopes of developing supportive methods to treat mood disorders like depression and brain disorders such as Alzheimer’s disease, ADHD, autism, and others.